Surbhi-Kohli/JSModulesAndWebpack/Webpack/4CoreConceptsWebpack.md

+### Mode:
+By setting the mode parameter to either development, production or none, you can enable webpack's built-in optimizations that correspond to each environment.
+The default value is production.

+module.exports = {
+  mode: 'production',
+};

 ### Entry:
 Tells webpack what(files) to load for the browser(What u want ur code be bundled in its contents);Compliments the output property.
 Behind the scenes:We just passed that string to webpack's compiler and then it goes resolves it and tries to create a graph.